 - How to Avoid Page Experience Penalties

 Page experience refers to a set of ranking signals that inform the Google Search algorithm about whether a website is providing visitors with acceptable speed, safety, performance, and usability.
+The biggest component of page experience is a set of signals known as Core Web Vitals.

 Google determines the quality of a website page based primarily on its mobile experience, factoring in the site’s security, adherence to web development best practices, and user-friendliness, all based on key performance metrics that include: